Give Me the Reason (song): Critical reception

-In her review of "Give Me the Reason", Karen Swayne from Number One wrote that "it's one of the most seductive sounds you'll ever hear, featuring a voice like melted chocolate caressing a melody so sexy you'll think all your Valentine's Days have come at once."
+In review of "Give Me the Reason", Karen Swayne from Number One wrote that "it's one of the most seductive sounds you'll ever hear, featuring a voice like melted chocolate caressing a melody so sexy you'll think all your Valentine's Days have come at once."

 Music video

 The single's music video was directed by Andy Morahan.
 It features Vandross behind a greenscreen, putting himself in certain scenes of the movie Ruthless People.